Gallery - 1981 Trek 613 - Skip Echert

 the color "chestnut".
 The 613 is a Reynolds 531 main tube

 bike.
-The bike was bought in 2002 from Recycled Cycles in Seattle for
+The bike was bought in 2002 from Recycled Cycles in Seattle.
+At

 "Now the bike has almost been totally reworked.